johndeedly/devops-linux/README.md

     - [...]
   ## the path to the target device to write the cloud image onto. "auto" tries to find a hard drive on it's own, but errors out when nothing is found.
   target: auto
+  ## utilize a tar image placed inside the database folder as encrypted root filesystem
+  encrypt:
+    ## enable the encrypt build
+    enabled: false
+    ## password for luks encrypted drive
+    password: packer-build-passwd
+    ## the image inside the database folder to use
+    image: devops-linux-archlinux.tar.zst
+  ## connect the provisioned system to a local ldap server for authentication (uses defaults of authserver build)
+  ldapauth:
+    ## enable the ldap setup
+    enabled: false
+    ## ldap endpoint
+    authserver: ldap://0.0.0.0/
+    ## base group
+    base: dc=internal
+    ## selector for auth groups
+    group: ou=Groups,dc=internal
+    ## selector for auth users
+    passwd: ou=People,dc=internal
+    ## selector for auth password (typically the same as the user selector, as the password is stored on the user entry)
+    shadow: ou=People,dc=internal
   ## (local) mirror link to the base of archive.archlinux.org
   archiso_mirror: false
   ## (local) package mirror link
   pkg_mirror: false
   ## (local) Chaotic Arch user repository mirror link
   chaotic_mirror: false
+  ## proxmox cluster setup (one master and many workers)
+  proxmox_cluster:
+    ## the keys are generated through the command
+    ##   $) ssh-keygen -q -N "" -C "root" -t ed25519 -f ssh_host_cluster_key
+    ## the private key will be placed on all worker instances
+    cluster_key: |
+      -----BEGIN OPENSSH PRIVATE KEY-----
+      [...]
+      -----END OPENSSH PRIVATE KEY-----
+    ## the public key is placed on both the master and the worker instances
+    cluster_pub: |
+      ssh-ed25519 [...] root
+    ## either put an ip to the master node here or leave it empty to
+    ## activate the broadcast logic
+    master_ip: ""
+    ## port opened on the master to receive the broadcast messages
+    broadcast_port_master: 17789
+    ## port opened on the worker instances to send the echo request
+    broadcast_port_worker: 17790
+    ## only broadcast in this ip range
+    broadcast_range: 0.0.0.0/0
 ```

 At this point the following options can be selected for installation: